UPCOMING CLASSEs, WORKSHOPS, and events

 LOGISTICS

 This class does not come with clay, you can purchase clay from us on the first day of class.
-You will need a basic tool kit and a rubber rib for this class.
-Plan to bring your favorite tools!
+You will need a basic tool kit which you can either purchase from our online store or on the first day of class.
+You are also welcome to bring your own tools!
 Your class comes with 8 hours of open studio time to come in and continue working on your projects or practice.
 More details about open studio times and logistics during the first week of class.

 INSTRUCTOR BIOS